Citation, DOI and article data

 - abdominal pain

-- nausea, vomiting and diarrhoea
+- nausea, vomiting and diarrhea

 - bone pain and pathological fractures

-- associated haematological disorders 7
+- associated hematological disorders 7

-- peptic ulceration
+- peptic ulcer disease

 - diffuse small bowel thickening